 First part (Archángelos – Stegná) is taken from walk 5 in /Anderson/.
 When the book tells you to “stay ahead” (3min) actually fork right away from the main Stegná road.
 Take care so you find the marked and cairned path down to Stegná.
 This is not mentioned in any of the books, but this path actually forks after a while.
 Do take care to follow the lower route down into the valley.
 Cairns (at least initially) mark both paths, only the lower one has additional paint blobs.

-Second part (Stegná – Tsambíka) is taken from walk 10 in /Rochford/, but what you do here is to connect with walk 13 in /Graf/ by using a signposted path (later track) towards Tsambíka.
+Second part (Stegná – Tsambíka) is taken from walk 10 in /Rochford/, but what you do here is to connect with walk 13 (11 in the 2nd edition) in /Graf/ by using a signposted path (later track) towards Tsambíka.
 Near the northern end of Stegná, where the street forks into one gravel road in front of houses and one behind, a third option goes sharp left on a path through an open (hopefully) gate.
 Even if you cannot read the letters the sign for Tsambíka should be clearly visible a few meters ahead and to the left.
 The steep and very rough path goes up the incline.
 Soon it turns into a rough track.
 Keep moving ahead upwards until you meet the route followed in /Graf/ at the “olive garden”.
 Massive road building has more or less destroyed the access to the overgrown track you are supposed to follow from here.
 You might need to hunt carefully for it in the future.
 When the track ends hunt out for the continuing footpath slightly to the south (away from the beach).
-The path takes you to the famous sand slide.
+The path takes you to the (in-)famous sand slide.